Underground-Learning-Club/datapod-for-vite-react/README.md

 - https://tanguay.info/dpphp - Datapod for PHP from 2014
 - https://dpodreact.netlify.app - Datapod for React from 2021
 - https://github.com/edwardtanguay/n49901_dpn - Datapod for Node/Express from 2020

+## online site

+- there is currently no online site since current work is setting up basic database features such as **dpod syntax parsing** which I am using simple as a place to generate datapod functionality that I need for other projects

+## team

+- currently [Edward Tanguay](https://github.com/edwardtanguay) is the only developer of this project
+- this is a project in the [Online Learning Club](https://github.com/Underground-Learning-Club)
+- anyone is free to join

+## project board

+- find tasks here in the [project board](https://github.com/orgs/Underground-Learning-Club/projects/7/views/1)

+## general plan

+- the current plan for this project is to be a local Vite-React application with a backend in the same directory that allows the user to create pages, item types, etc. and save this data into a JSON file via json-server
+- when you push this project to Vercel, it will automatically hide any admin pages, but read the data from the json files via import, hence giving you a read-only site at Vercel which you can manage via the website interface locally